folk21/edda21/docs/README.md

 # edda21 documentation set

-This folder was prepared from the current `edda21` repository snapshot.
+This folder contains the project documentation for edda21.

-It intentionally separates:
+The documentation is organized into two main sections:

-- architecture documents that describe the codebase as it exists today
+- architecture documents describing the system structure, components, and technical design
-- product documents that also preserve the broader target-state requirements
+- product documents covering the product scope, expected capabilities, and key use cases

-## Map
+## Structure

-- `architecture/` contains current-system and technical design documents
+- `architecture/` — system architecture and technical design materials
-- `product/` contains product scope, target capabilities, and use cases
+- `product/` — product-level documentation, scope, and use cases